kubernetes-sigs/cloud-provider-huaweicloud/docs/huawei-cloud-controller-manager-configuration.md

 ## Loadbalancer Configuration

 These arguments will be applied when the annotation in the service is empty.
-It needs to be stored in the `loadbalancer-config` ConfigMap under the `huawei-cloud-provider` namespace.
+It needs to be stored in the `loadbalancer-config` ConfigMap in `kube-system` namespace.

+> Since v0.26.4, the `huawei-cloud-provider` namespace is no longer used, and `kube-system` is used instead.
+> If you created the `loadbalancer-config` in the `huawei-cloud-provider` namespace,
+> it will still work, but we recommend that you migrate it to `kube-system`.

 Here's an example: